SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 MRR = Sum of all monthly subscription revenue from active customers

-If you sell annual contracts, divide the annual contract value by 12 to get the monthly equivalent.
-Exclude one-time fees, setup charges, professional services revenue, and usage-based overages unless they are contractually recurring.
+If you sell annual contracts, divide ACV by 12.
+Exclude one-time fees, setup charges, professional services, and usage-based overages unless contractually recurring.

 Benchmark